 “The expectations were to be back in a situation where you can be in the game where you can compete to go back to an OUA Final and the Nationals,” Trivedi said.
 “We got to the game that gave us the chance to go back to the dance.
 We fell short.”

 An 86-44 loss in the OUA semifinals to the Carleton Ravens was the end of the Badgers season.
 It also concluded the careers for seniors Johneil Simpson and Cassidy Ryan, the remaining two-thirds of the Badgers big three from a season ago.

 Simpson concludes his five years with Brock averaging 16.9 points per game and sits second on the all-time scoring list.
-Ryan, on the other hand, played three seasons for Brock as a transfer posting 15.1 points per game.
+Ryan played three seasons for Brock as a transfer posting 15.1 points per game.